TheOtherGuys-Hakchi-Projects/Hakchi-Retroarch-Neo-1.7.0/readme.txt

 New and improved version of RetroArch for Hakchi.

-The Neo build has been optimised to clean down memory where possible so the cores have the full amount of memory available for the emulators.
-Ensuring less slow down, more stability and more reliable game play.
+The Neo build has been optimised to clear memory where possible so there is more memory available for emulation.
+This should ensure less slow downs occur as well as increase stability and allow for more reliable game play.

 We will endeavour to include more optimisations to the build as and when they arise.